TacticalGaming-net/ARMA-Loadouts/docs/loadouts/echo.md

 To import loadouts, follow these steps:

-1. Start Arma 3
+1. Start Arma 3.

 2. Enter the Virtual Arsenal by clicking **Tutorials** and then **Virtual Arsenal** from the main menu.

-3. Click the drop-down of the loadout you want to import below, and then click the icon in the top-right to copy the loadout's script.
+3. Return to this site, click the drop-down of the loadout you want to import below, and click the icon in the top-right to copy the loadout's script.

 4. Re-open the game and click **Import** on the bottom of your screen to import the loadout from the copied script.

-5. Click **Save** on the bottom of your screen to save the loadout.
+5. Click **Save** on the bottom of your screen and enter the name of the loadout to save it.

 6. Repeat steps **3** to **5** for each loadout.